Abhishek-1-1/Web-Cam/README.md

 # Web-Cam
-This webcam shoots images and record videos which can be downloaded from gallery.
+This is a webcam project that shoots images and record videos which can be downloaded from gallery.